 TAB not only pioneered many of the techniques other business owner advisory boards use today, but has perfected a system of unique proprietary business tools that have helped over 15,000 business owners around the world achieve greater success.

 The certified executive business coaches who facilitate TAB board meetings are among the most successful business advisors in the world.
-What makes TAB’s system unique is a combination of facilitated peer advice sessions as well as private one-on-one consultations between each business owner and their TAB advisor.
+What makes TAB’s system unique is a combination of facilitated peer advice sessions as well as private one-on-one or virtual consultations between each business owner and their TAB advisor.
 This additional coaching strengthens the individual plans outlined in the mastermind group setting.

 Joining a mastermind group is an important decision and a sound business investment, especially when you join one with a track record for success.
 Choose wisely and, within no time, you’ll find the investment in a peer advisory board will more than pay for itself.